Skip to main content

 2.00pm, Thursday 14th August, Blarney GAA Hall

-Get practical tips on how to create balanced and nutritious meals, with plenty of suggestions for delicious breakfast, lunch, dinner and snack ideas that you can make at home (a Blarney Library event).
-FREE.
-No booking required.
+Get practical tips on how to create balanced and nutritious meals, with plenty of suggestions for delicious breakfast, lunch, dinner and snack ideas that you can make at home (a Blarney Library event located in Blarney GAA Hall).

 La Dolce Vita Cork Style - the Italiano Playlist